PROTECTING OUR ENVIRONMENT

-Restoration of historic buildings should be done with VOC reduced paints if at all possible while still maintaining the historic character of our many buildings.
+Restoration of historic buildings is with VOC reduced paints if at all possible while still maintaining the historic character of our many buildings.
 Utilize water-based products that will hold up to the job at hand.
-Work with our local Benjamin Moore paint dealer who provides us with the best most up to date information on paint formulations.
-Benjamin Moore has an Eco line of paint for interior use.

 Saw lumber from excellent quality logs that we get from accidental blow downs.